 Mickey Mathis has been shooting all subjects for fifty years.
 In fact he says, "all subjects matter," He's always ready with his camera and it's by his side ready for the image around the next corner.
 He has created a wide variety of photographs in color as well as black and white.
 Mathis, a Kingston native who moved to New York City to work in the early 1970s and subsequently settled in Jersey City.
 Mathis has been inspired by all subjects for fifty years.
 In fact, he feels "all subjects matter."
 He is always prepared with a camera by his side ready for the image around the next corner.
 Mathis speaks about growing up in Kingston and the film includes dozens of his stunning images of people and places.
 After taking thousands of photographs, Mathis remains as enthusiastic as ever.

 Michael Oatman - Delight & Destroy

 Michael Oatman calls his practice "the poetic interpretation of documents."
 His collages and installations integrate thousands of found, modified, and handmade components, including artifacts of material culture, painting, drawing, video, and food.
 These architectural "unvironments" have been installed in museums, public spaces, and private homes.

 Ze'ev Willy Neumann creates sculptures out of wood.
-He says, "To bring forth the idea of conceptual art is a wonderful way of actually translating a daily object into a story."
-This film documents his Love Knot project, which used forty sheets of plywood and took a year and a half to complete.
+This film documents his Love Knot project, which used 40 sheets of plywood and took a year and a half to complete.
 The premise is to link two neighboring towns in upstate New York—Woodstock and Saugerties—via identical sculptures to help bring the towns closer by encouraging each town to visit the other.
 He designed these love seats as a knot in the shape of a heart, incorporating the infinity sign.
 Visitors are encouraged to see both.
+"To bring forth the idea of conceptual art is a wonderful way of actually translating a daily object into a story," says Neumann.